tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 sending messages, this attack is trivial.
 The attacker can send out large amounts of data (more than 2GB), observe all the nodes and narrow down those that routed the message.
 The large chunk of data is necessary because inter-router communication is encrypted and streamed, i.e. 1,024&nbsp;byte data is indistinguishable from 2,048&nbsp;byte data.
-Mounting this attack is, however, very difficult and one would need to be an Internet Service Provider (ISP) in order to observe a large chunk of the network.
+Mounting this attack is, however, very difficult and one would need to be an Internet Service Provider (ISP) or government entity in order to observe a large chunk of the network.

 ### Intersection Attacks
 Intersection attacks involve observing the network and node churns over time, and intersecting the peers that are online when a message